tomfa/notes.webutvikling.org-old/src/posts/2013-12-04-sftp-in-finder/index.md

 ### The git solution

 First of all, this is just a workaround, and not a proper solution to SFTP through Finder, BUT...
 If you so happen to almost always need SFTP through Finder for a Github project, you could setup the solution locally, and make your remote server pull automatically on commit through [Post-Receive hooks](https://help.github.com/articles/post-receive-hooks).

+***

+_Sidenote: Not sure about the image relevance...
+SFTP is like the trailer of file transport?_